sabinach/a4-ludwig-subathon/README.md

 ## MIT 6.859 Spring 2021

 #### Project Description
 Kind of a meme project :) More details to come when I do the actual writeup..
+At the rate the subathon is going, I will finish/submit this website the day that Ludwig hits the 31-day cap!!!

 #### Project Deliverables
 - Final Submission [[Writeup]()]